mbrksntrk/netbox-nessus/README.md

 # Netbox-Nessus Integration Tool

+> **⚠️ IMPORTANT NOTICE** ⚠️
+>
+> **This project is currently in development stage and serves as a middleware tool.
+It is NOT a direct plugin for Netbox or Tenable Nessus, and has no legal affiliation with either company.
+Use of this tool is entirely at your own risk and responsibility.**
+>
+> **The developer(s) are not responsible for any data loss, security issues, or compliance violations that may occur from using this tool.
+Always test in a safe environment before deploying to production.**

 This Python application integrates the Nessus vulnerability scanner with the Netbox network infrastructure management system, enabling automated inventory synchronization, comparison, and reporting.

 ## Features